 Personal Injury Law

 Before filing a personal injury lawsuit in Florida, your personal injury attorney must be able to prove the other party was responsible for your injuries and the magnitude of those injuries.
 Oftentimes, this means proving a dog owner failed to control their animal, a motor vehicle operator was driving under the influence or driving distracted or a property owner failed to take proper safety precautions.
-Florida generally allows victims of personal injury to file a lawsuit for up to four years from the date of the accident.
+Florida generally allows victims of personal injury to file a lawsuit for up to four years from the date of the accident if the incident occurred on or prior to March 24, 2023, or two years if the incident occurred after March 24, 2023.

 In addition, Florida is considered a “pure comparative fault” state which means that victims who could have potentially avoided injury may be found partially responsible and face a reduction in any potential award.
 Some other things you need to know include: